Current awareness and saving a search that works!

 If you’ve found a particularly successful combination of keywords and you’d like to save the search so that you can run it again next month or at any later date you can, just follow these steps:

-- You will be able to copy and paste the persistent link to run the search again at any time.
+- You will be able to run the search again.